 To see all available packages for each Android platform, click Show Package Details at the bottom of the window.
 Within each platform version, you'll find the following packages:

-Note: If you plan to use APIs from Google Play Services, you must use the Google APIs System Image.
+Note: If you plan to use APIs from Google Play services (including Firebase), you must use either the Google APIs system image or the Google Play system image (the latter includes the Play Store app).

 The above list is not comprehensive and you can add other sites to download additional packages from third parties.